walshbr/data-for-the-rest-of-us/pages/week-8-project-planning.md

 ## Homework

 * Submit a short write-up of your ideas by Friday at 9:00AM.
-One single-spaced page max, so roughly one paragraph for each one.
+One single-spaced page max, so roughly one paragraph for each idea.